 Yes, you can do this process using any type of chainsaw.
 A chainsaw is usually used to cut across trees and beams or boards.
 This can be done by altering the chain and utilizing a guide.

 Using a chainsaw can shorten the time it takes to cutting trees, timber, and heavy logs.
-It is also very helpful when converting a log with an uneven surface into lumber.
+It’s especially useful when you’re dealing with a log that has an uneven surface and want to turn it into lumber.

-As shown in this guide, it’s easy to learn how to cut logs into lumber with a chainsaw.
-It may need some practice and operator skill, but these steps will help you perform this task in no time.
+As I’ve outlined in this guide, learning how to cut logs into lumber using a chainsaw is quite straightforward.
+Sure, it requires a bit of practice and skill, but with these steps, you’ll master the task in no time.